Milo Ventimiglia Cozies Up With Kelly Egarian and All the Other Things You Didn't See on TV at the 2017 Emmys

 Well, for one, E!
 News can confirm This Is Us' Milo Ventimiglia was spotted cozying up to rumored girlfriend Kelly Egarian, a marketing coordinator for luxury fashion house Stella McCartney.

-They showed some PDA while hanging out in the VIP lounge area of the Micorsoft Theater as an onlooker told us Ventimiglia had his hand on her booty while whispering in her ear and held her close before they headed back to their seats.
+They showed some PDA while hanging out in the VIP lounge area of the Micorsoft Theater as an onlooker told us Ventimiglia had his hand on her booty while whispering in her ear, holding her close before they headed back to their seats.

 Though Ventimiglia hasn't confirmed he's dating Egarian, we're told they certainly looked like a couple!